nimbekarnd/ENPM661_Project5/README.md

 # A Review of Search-Based Path Planning Algorithms for Indoor Navigation of UV Sterilization Robots

+Ultraviolet sterilization uses short wavelength ultraviolet-C (UVC), light for reduction of microorganisms that may remain on the different surfaces after a standard process of cleaning.
+Advancing technology has led to development of UV Sterilization Robots which can use this lights and clean highly contaminated rooms while reducing human contact with the infected surfaces.

+To increase the efficiency of these robots, we can study the existing path planning algorithms used in the UV Sterilization Robots and review the existing comparative study of well-known path planning algorithms to understand the advantages and disadvantages of the possible path planning techniques.

 Instructions for running the code:

 Unzip the submitted folder => "Output"
 We recommend you save the folder on desktop and to run the program using the terminal in linux.